Wieambilla

+Geography

+The Condamine State Forest is in the west of the locality, extending into neighbouring Condamine to the west.

 History

 The locality takes its name from the name of a parish, which in turn was named after a pastoral run operated by Charles George Temple Chauvel in the 1850s, which may have been named after the Wieambilla Creek.

 Wieambilla Sawmills Provisional School opened in 1915 and closed circa 1926.